NYU-Molecular-Pathology/snsxt/README.md

 - [`snsxt/util`](https://github.com/NYU-Molecular-Pathology/util): submodule with utility functions and classes for usage in the program

+- `snsxt/report`: directory containing files and configuration for the parent analysis report

 - `snsxt/log.py`: custom logging package for the program

 - `snsxt/logging.yml`: configurations for program logging